divyasripadham/pg-insurance/README.md

 * WelcomeController controller: Used to show the home page.
 Uses view welcome>index.html

 * EstimatesController controller: Used to collect Person information, create a new estimate for that Person and calculate the estimated policy price.
-Uses view estimates>new.html and estimates>show.html
+Uses views estimates>new.html and estimates>show.html

 * EstimatesHelper helper: Used by EstimatesController to calculate estimated policy price.